-A twenty something woman sitting on the curb in Levis jeans and a white men’s tank-shirt with a big pin button seems like from another world.
-A woman in her late thirties, may be early forties in a modest old-fashioned floor length dress – old-fashioned even for that time – approachs her.
+A twenty something woman sitting on the curb in Levis jeans and a white men’s tank-shirt with a big pin button that seems like from another world.
+A woman in her late thirties, may be early forties in a modest old-fashioned floor length dress – old-fashioned even for the Pioneer time – approaches her.
 “Hi Amanda.
 How are you?”
 “I am fine.
 How are you?” she replies.
-After some small talk the midlife woman asks “Have you seen Laura already?”
+After some small talk the woman asks “Have you seen Laura already?”
 “Yes, she is out there seeking to get into trouble.”
 “What do you mean by that?”
 “She wants to get arrested!”
-“So why did I buy her a permit?” the midlife woman asks.
+“So why did I buy her a permit?” the woman asks.
 The question sounds more to be addressed at herself than at Amanda.